Images

 Driving experience

-For some reason, Toyota isn't (yet) offering the 75kWh battery pack that you can get with this design badged as the Vauxhall Vivaro Life Electric, the Citroen e-SpaceTourer and the Peugeot E-Traveller.
-And that's a disappointment because it means the 217 mile range you can have with those three models is restricted to just 143 miles here.
-Still, if you're planning to use this Proace Verso for merely suburban duties, that might not matter.
-As with its Stellantis Group cousins, the powertrain comprises a 134bhp electric motor and a 50kWh lithium-ion battery, the latter located beneath the vehicle floor, thus avoiding loss of cabin space.
+Toyota is offering the 75kWh battery pack that you can also get with the same basic design badged as the Vauxhall Vivaro Life Electric, the Citroen e-SpaceTourer or the Peugeot E-Traveller.
+Which means you get much the same sort of range as is quoted with those models - here rated at 214 miles.
+Not massive, but if you're planning to use this Proace Verso for merely suburban duties, that might not matter.
+As with its Stellantis Group cousins, the powertrain is based around comprises a 134bhp electric motor and its associated lithium-ion battery is located beneath the vehicle floor, thus avoiding loss of cabin space.

 The driver can select Eco, Normal or Power driving mode using a centre console-mounted switch.
 In Power mode, maximum output delivers peak torque of 260Nm from start-up.
 Top speed is electronically limited to 84mph and 0-62mph acceleration can be accomplished in 12.1 seconds.
 In Eco mode output is reduced to 81bhp with 190Nm of torque, while in Normal mode the electric system produces 107bhp with 210Nm.
 Through the corners, as you would expect, there's plenty of body roll if, rather unwisely, you start throwing the thing about.
 If you can ignore both that and the slightly vague steering and find yourself absolutely having to push on, you'll find that there's reasonable grip and traction.
 The turning circle is pretty tight too - at just 11.3 metres - making this a surprisingly manoeuvrable vehicle for use around town.